Guide to Boreal Birds

 Blancher, P. 2003.
 The importance of Canada's boreal forest to landbirds.
-Canadian Boreal Initiative [Online].
+Canadian Boreal Initiative, Ottawa, ON.

 Conway, C. 1999.
 Canada Warbler (Wilsonia canadensis).
 In The Birds of North America, No. 421 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.

 Francis, C. M., and F. Cooke.
 1986.
 Differential timing of spring migration in wood-warblers (Parulinae).
 Auk 103:548-556.

 Krause, H. 1965.
 Nesting of a pair of Canada warblers.
 Living Bird 4:5-11.

 Sauer, J. R., J. E. Hines, and J. Fallon.
 2004.
 The North American Breeding Bird Survey, Results and Analysis 1966 - 2003.
 Version 2004.1.
 USGS Patuxent Wildlife Research Center, Laurel, MD.